plhsystems/stargate-mainboard-esp32/doc/incoming-wormhole.md

 # Incoming Wormhole

+> **⚠️ IMPLEMENTATION STATUS: NOT YET IMPLEMENTED**
+>
+> This feature is documented as a specification for future implementation.
+The current firmware (as of 2026-01-30) **does NOT implement** incoming wormhole functionality.
+>
+> **Currently implemented**: Outgoing wormhole only (via `/api/control/dialaddress` and `/api/control/manualwormhole`)
+>
+> **Not implemented**:
+> - Receiving incoming dial requests from network
+> - Triggering incoming wormhole animations
+> - Sub-space network integration
+>
+> This documentation serves as a design specification for when this feature is developed.

 ## Overview

 An incoming wormhole occurs when a remote Stargate dials your gate's address.
 The receiving gate must display the incoming sequence differently based on the gate type.
-This document describes the visual and mechanical behavior for each Stargate variant.
+This document describes the planned visual and mechanical behavior for each Stargate variant.

 ---